jaredponn/Probable-Octo-Journey/README.md

 - [x] Aligning the aggro hit box properly - DONE (alex 03/20/19)
 - [x] Actually using the aggro hit box - DONE (alex 03/22/19)
 - [x] Shrinking the PPhysicsHitBox of zombies and players - DONE (alex 03/22/19)
+- [ ] Change to the better buttons
+       ```
+- WASD to move
+- SPACE to attack (shoot or attack with a bat)
+- F to swap weapons
+- Q to place a turret (if you have enough money)
+- E to place a trap (if you have enough money)
+- R to buy more ammo (if you have enough money)
+- P to pause the game (only in the main game state)
+       ```

 ## Coordinate System
 The coordinate system is a little strange.
 The following diagram will illustrate: